The Black Hole (video game)

 The Black Hole is a 1982 video game published by Funsoft.

 Gameplay

-The Black Hole is a game in which the player first flies a ship through a long tunnel avoiding projectiles, before coming to a wall protecting creatures, and in the third phase the player attacks the large mother ship.
+The Black Hole is a game in which the player first flies a ship through a long tunnel avoiding projectiles, before coming to a wall protecting a creature, and in the third phase the player attacks the mothership.

 Reception

 Dick McGrath reviewed the game for Computer Gaming World, and stated that "Black Hole is just an average arcade game but considering the variation provided by the three separate phases I would rate it a 6.5 out of 10."